The translation of this document is outdated.

 In order to perform their functions, local governments, in

-accordance with procedures laid down by law, have the duty
+accordance with procedures laid down in law, have the obligation

 to: